 The implementation of the Government Cloud project will enable government agencies to reduce their IT infrastructure costs.
 Thus, cloud technologies will allow more efficient use of resources, providing management of IT infrastructure from a single platform based on the basin principle.
 Global experience shows that countries that are migrating to the Government Cloud save 25-30% on IT costs.

 New data centers to be based on modern world standards for cloud services will be brought into compliance with the international certification TIER III from Uptime Institute, standards for the provision and management of IT services ISO-20000 and information security ISO 27001.
 Also, the equipment used in data centers will be managed on the principle of N +.
 This, in turn, means the use of second backup equipment in order to ensure continuity of service in case of any preventive work on the equipment or the occurrence of a technical malfunction.
 Thus, correct and reliable management of information technologies in all cases will provide a 99.982% of stability level for the safe execution of this process.

 Government agencies connected to the Government Cloud will be able to manage the IT resources allocated to them through the self-government platform.

-The Ministry of Transport, Communications and High Technologies has developed the Government Cloud architecture.
+The Ministry of Digital Development and Transport has developed the Government Cloud architecture.
 In accordance with that architecture, the activities of the Government Cloud is planned to be implemented through four data centers (active, backup, archive and test).